Play Live Radio

 State of Delaware

-Delaware is under a state of emergency and there is a Level II driving restriction in New Castle and Kent Counties.
-That limits travel to emergency workers, public utilities, health care providers, snow removal operations, food and fuel deliveries, and those with approved waivers.
+Delaware remains under a state of emergency with a Level II driving restriction in New Castle and Kent Counties.
+That limits travel to emergency workers, public utilities, health care providers and other essential workers.

-A Level I driving restriction remains in Sussex County.
-That discourages people from driving unless they have a significant safety, health or business reason to do so.
+There’s a Level I restriction in Sussex County, discouraging people from driving without significant reason to do so.

-DelDOT plows are working up and down the state, but roads, including main arteries, such as I-95 and Route 1, remain snow and slush covered, particularly in Kent and New Castle Counties.
+DelDOT plows are working up and down the state, but roads, including main arteries, such as I-95 and Route 1, remain snow covered, particularly in Kent and New Castle Counties.

 Tom Byrne has been a fixture covering news in Delaware for three decades.
 He joined Delaware Public Media in 2010 as our first news director and has guided the news team ever since.
 When he's not covering the news, he can be found reading history or pursuing his love of all things athletic.